-The principal amount, carrying value and related estimated fair value of our convertible debt reported in the consolidated balance sheets as of March 31, 2022 and December 31, 2021 was as follows (in thousands).
+The principal amount, carrying value and related estimated fair value of our convertible debt reported in the consolidated balance sheets as of June 30, 2022 and December 31, 2021 was as follows (in thousands).
 The aggregate fair value of the principal amount of the convertible debt is a Level 2 fair value measurement.

-March 31, 2022 December 31, 2021 F Principal Carrying Fair Principal Carrying Fair Amount Value Value Amount Value Value December 2021 Convertible Debt \$ 15,000 \$ 15,171 \$ 15,547 \$ 15,000 \$ 14,920 \$ 15,204
+June 30, 2022 December 31, 2021 I Principal Carrying Fair Principal Carrying Value Fair Amount Value Value Amount Value December 2021 Convertible Debt \$ 15 000 \$ 15 460 \$ 16 074 \$ 15 000 \$ 14 920 \$ 15 204

-6. CONVERTIBLE DEBT
+7. CONVERTIBLE DEBT

-On December 22, 2021, the Company entered into a \$25.0 million contingent convertible debt agreement, or Debt Agreement, with Silicon Valley Bank, or SVB, and SVB Innovation Credit Fund VIII, L.P., or, together with SVB, the Lenders.
-As part of the contingent convertible debt agreement, the Lenders funded \$15.0 million in the form of convertible indebtedness, or Convertible Debt, at closing.
-On April 26, 2022, we entered into (i) a loan and security agreement, or Loan Agreement, with Silicon Valley Bank, or SVB, pursuant to which SVB provided a commitment to extend term loans having an aggregate original principal amount of up to \$10 million and and (ii) a first amendment to the Debt Agreement dated December 22, 2021 by and among us, SVB in its capacity as administrative agent and lender, and SVB Innovation Credit Fund VIII, L.P., as lender, or amendment (Note 9-Subsequent Events).
+On December 22, 2021, we entered into a \$25.0 million contingent convertible debt agreement, or Original Debt Agreement, with Silicon Valley Bank, or SVB, and SVB Innovation Credit Fund VIII, L.P., or, together with SVB, the Lenders.
+As part of the Original Debt Agreement, the Lenders funded \$15.0 million in the form of convertible indebtedness, or Convertible Debt, at closing.
+On April 26, 2022, we entered into (i) a loan and security agreement, or Loan Agreement, with SVB for the remaining \$10.0 million remaining in the Original Debt Agreement, pursuant to which SVB provided a commitment to extend term loans having an aggregate original principal amount of up to \$10.0 million, or Term Loans, and (ii) a first amendment to the Original Debt Agreement, or the Amendment, and as amended by the Amendment, the Debt Agreement.

-Under the terms of the agreement, the Convertible Debt maturesDecember 22, 2023 and may be extended to December 22, 2024 upon our written request and SVB's approval on or prior to December 22, 2023.
+Under the terms of the Debt Agreement, the Convertible Debt matures onDecember 22, 2023 and may be extended to December 22, 2024 upon our written request and SVB's approval on or prior to December 22, 2023.
 The Convertible Debt will accrue interest at the aggregate of (a) a floating rate per annum equal to the greater of (i) 2.25% and (ii) the prime rate minus 1.0%, which interest is payable in cash monthly in arrears, and (b)7.0% per annum, which interest shall compound monthly.

-Subject to certain terms and conditions, the Lenders may convert all or any part of the outstanding Convertible Debt and accrued and unpaid interest at any time prior to maturity into shares of our common stock at a conversion price equal to Subject to certain terms and conditions, the Lenders may convert all or any part of the outstanding Convertible Debt and accrued and unpaid interest at any time prior to maturity into shares of our common stock at a conversion price equal to \$9.34 per share, subject to customary anti-dilution adjustments.
-Additionally, all outstanding Convertible Debt, including accrued and unpaid interest, will mandatorily convert into shares of our common stock, at the conversion price, on such date, if any, when the closing price per share of our common stock has been equal to or greater than \$24.00 for 30 consecutive trading days prior to such date.
+Subject to certain terms and conditions, the Lenders may convert all or any part of the outstanding Convertible Debt and accrued and unpaid interest at any time prior to maturity into shares of our common stock at a conversion price equal to \$9.34 per share, subject to customary anti-dilution adjustments.
+Additionally, all outstanding Convertible Debt, including accrued and unpaid interest, will mandatorily convert into shares of our common stock, at the conversion price, on such date, if any, when the closing price per share of our common stock has been equal to or greater than \$24.00 for thirty consecutive trading days prior to such date).